 10. Alaska State Capital Building Guided Tours

 The “Animaniacs” had a song that taught all 50 State capitals, and if you happened to remember the words, then you already know that Juneau is Alaska’s.
 Add a little political history to your trip by visiting the Alaska State Capital Building.
 May through mid-September, visitors can experience guided tours.
-For those looking for Juneau things to do during other times of the year, don’t worry; you can still get a peek with the self-guided version.
+For those visiting Juneau during other times of the year, don’t worry; you can still get a peek with the self-guided version.

 11. Downtown Walking Tour